 Pre-Emergent and Post-Emergent Organic Herbicides

 "Pre-emergent herbicides" is a fancy way of referring to herbicides that attack annual weedy plants at the source: their seeds.
-That is, they act to inhibit seed germination in the soil before the plants in question even have a chance to announce themselves to the world above.
+They act to inhibit seed germination in the soil before the plants in question even have a chance to sprout.
 Corn gluten is an example of a pre-emergent herbicide used for weed control without chemicals; it is especially helpful in fighting crabgrass (Digitaria).
-Remember, corn gluten will inhibit the seeds of "good" plants from germinating, too, so do not use it in planting beds where you are starting plants from seed.
+Remember, corn gluten will inhibit the seeds of "good" plants from germinating, too, so do not use it in garden spaces or lawns where you are sowing seed.

-By contrast, you apply "post-emergent herbicides" only after the antagonists have appeared on stage.
-For weed control without chemicals, try vinegar as a weed killer.
-Even plain old household vinegar is effective if you have only young weeds to deal with in your planting bed (killing older ones requires something stronger, as I detail in my full article on the subject).
-As with corn gluten, you have to be careful using vinegar as an herbicide, because it is an equal-opportunity killer: being a non-selective herbicide, it not only kills weeds, but also harms landscape plants that are accidentally exposed to it.
+By contrast, you apply post-emergent herbicides only after the weeds have appeared.
+For weed control without chemicals, try vinegar as a post-emergent weed killer.
+Even plain old household vinegar is effective if you have only young weeds to deal with in your planting bed (killing older ones requires a special, stronger vinegar).
+As with corn gluten, you have to be careful using vinegar as an herbicide, because it is an equal-opportunity killer: Being a non-selective herbicide, it not only kills weeds but also harms landscape plants that are accidentally exposed to it.
 Likewise, you can pour boiling water on weeds to kill them, but be careful not to get it on your good plants.